Updated July 25, 2024. Originally posted November 21, 2023.

 The hard part comes in the transition from substance abuse to the beginning stages of recovery.
 This is when the effects of drug withdrawal kick in.
 Withdrawals vary depending on the substances being misused and the level of severity of the substance use disorder.
 Still, there's nothing easy about this stage of recovery, but there are ways to help yourself through this time.

-Here are 11 helpful ways to cope with drug withdrawal.
+Not sure what to expect during the withdrawal phase of recovery?
+Here are some of the most common drug withdrawal symptoms and 11 helpful ways to cope with drug withdrawal.

 Learn About Outpatient Treatment